 5. Renewal Terms

-Most leases have an initial term of ten to twenty-five years, that allows the solar company the right to terminate the lease early if the project proves to be economically unfeasible.
+Most leases have an initial term of 10 to 25 years, that allows the solar company the right to terminate the lease early if the project proves to be economically unfeasible.
 These leases also often grant the solar company the option to renew the lease for several successive terms of five years.
 The combined renewal terms often equal the length of the original lease term.

 6. Rent Escalation

 Since a solar lease may extend for decades, it is important to provide a mechanism to make sure that the rent payments keep up with inflation.
 Many leases include a rent escalation provision that increases yearly rent by a certain percentage.
 If you are not comfortable with the rent escalation percentage, a land owner might consider tying the yearly increase to either the consumer price index or increases in power purchase contracts approved by the Michigan Public Service Commission (MPSC).

 Most leases/easements provide that the solar company will pay any increased property taxes as a result of their installation of solar photovoltaic systems.
 However, amendments may be needed to address potential “uncapping” or the imposition of recapture taxes due to the loss of the “Agricultural Land” classification.